bliebeskind/AnnotDB/README.md

 like writing out canonical (longest) transcripts and associated proteins using BioPython's SeqIO methods.

-There are three tables listed here along with their associated fields.
+TrinityDB divides the sequences and annotations into three tables.
+These are listed here along with their associated fields.

-* **Trinity** - Main model of sequences assembled by Trinity
+* **Trinity** - Main table of sequences assembled by Trinity
   * **name**: Name of the sequence, e.g. "comp29167_c0_seq1"
   * **seq**: Full nucleotide sequence
   * **orf**: Longest open reading frame (only forward frame are checked)